DyversHands/www.DyversHands.com/_pages/tableaucore.md

 Safety rules with guidelines for respectful play are also included.

-We also offer a wide range of _[Booklet Storysets 📖](https://itch.io/physical-games/tag-storyset)_, each curated to inspire your sessions with the additional ingredients for your stories!
+We also offer a wide range of _[Booklet Storysets&nbsp;📖](https://itch.io/physical-games/tag-storyset)_, each curated to inspire your sessions with the additional ingredients for your stories!
 Additionally, _**Tableau** Core&nbsp;꩜ Rules_** **are easily adaptable for use with story elements and characters brought in from _[‘belonging outside belonging‘](https://itch.io/physical-games/tag-belonging-outside-belonging)_ style storygames.

 With new _[Booklet Storysets 📖](https://itch.io/physical-games/tag-storyset)_ supplements being made available every month, and _Playsets 🎞️_ like _Lovecraft Country: "A Study in Madness"_ [on the way](https://www.dyvershands.com/Subscribe), there’s always more storytelling excitement to explore.
 It all starts with _**Tableau’s**_ vital spark.
 Let _**Tableau** Core ꩜ Rules_ ignite your creativity tonight!